Angela von den Driesch

 Angela von den Driesch (11 July 1934 – 4 January 2012) was a German archaeologist and veterinarian.
-She was a professor and former director of the Institut für Paläoanatomie, Domestikationsforschung und Geschichte der Tiermedizin at the Ludwig Maximilian University of Munich.
+She was a professor and director of the Institut für Paläoanatomie, Domestikationsforschung und Geschichte der Tiermedizin at the Ludwig Maximilian University of Munich.

 Education and career

 Angela Felicitas Karpf was born on 11 July 1934 in Dresden but her family moved to Tegernsee, Bavaria after the Second World War.
 She studied in Munich and Zürich, first reading Romance languages, then veterinary medicine.
 She was awarded the degree of Doctor Medicinae Veterinariae by Ludwig Maximilian University of Munich in 1963 for her thesis on the lymphatic system of the testicle.
 She married Karl von den Driesch in 1966.